openfl/OpenFLDevelopersGuide/working-with-video/understanding-video-formats.md

 | 4:3 | 640 × 480 | 512 × 384 | 480 × 360 |
 | 16:9 | 640 × 360 | 512 x 288 | 480 × 272 |

-**_Note:_ **_OpenFL supports every level and profile of the H.264 standard.
+**_Note:_** _OpenFL supports every level and profile of the H.264 standard.
 Adhering to these recommendations ensures hardware acceleration and better user experience on most devices.
 These recommendations are not mandatory._

 For a detailed discussion and encoding settings in Adobe Media Encoder CS5, see [Recommendations for encoding](http://www.adobe.com/devnet/devices/articles/mobile_video_encoding.html)

 [H.264 video for OpenFL 10.1 on mobile devices](http://www.adobe.com/devnet/devices/articles/mobile_video_encoding.html).

-**_Note:_ **_On iOS, only video encoded with the Sorenson Spark and On2 VP6 codecs can be played back using the Video class.
-You can play back H.264 encoded video in the device video player by launching the URL to the video using the flash.net.navigateToURL() function.
+**_Note:_** _On iOS, only video encoded with the Sorenson Spark and On2 VP6 codecs can be played back using the Video class.
+You can play back H.264 encoded video in the device video player by launching the URL to the video using the openfl.net.navigateToURL() function.
 You can also play back H.264 video using the &lt;video&gt; tag in an html page displayed in a StageWebView object._

 ## OpenFL compatibility with encoded video files {#flash-player-and-air-compatibility-with-encoded-video-files}